Monitoring Implementation of Reforms

 Annual Report on Implementation and Effects

-Starting in 2015, the FSB has published – and sent to G20 Summits – annual reports on the implementation and effects of the G20 financial regulatory reforms.
-The purpose of those reports is to highlight the progress made by G20 and FSB members in implementing regulatory reforms to fix the fault lines that led to the global financial crisis and build a safer, more resilient financial system.
-Over time, these annual reports will enable the G20 to assess whether the financial reforms are achieving their intended results in an effective manner consistent with its objectives for financial stability and growth.
-Each report includes a colour-coded table (‘dashboard’) that summarises the status of implementation across FSB jurisdictions for priority reform areas.
+In 2015, the FSB started to publish – and send to G20 Summits – annual reports on the implementation and effects of the G20 financial regulatory reforms.
+The reports highlighted the progress made by G20 and FSB members in implementing regulatory reforms to fix the fault lines that led to the global financial crisis and build a safer, more resilient financial system.
+With the FSB’s overall work shifting increasingly to new topics and the assessment of new and emerging risks, the report has been revamped to be more forward-looking and encompassing so that it describes the FSB’s work to promote global financial stability.